Digital Integrity for Adults in Positions of Trust

 3. App Limits — Protect Attention

-This is less about control and more about protecting mental bandwidth.
+Less about control — more about protecting mental bandwidth.

 Set limits